NFL says it will end controversial ‘race-norming’ in concussion settlement with players

 “I’ll believe it when I see it,” said Ken Jenkins, a former Washington running back and insurance executive who last month hand-delivered tens of thousands of petitions to the federal courthouse in Philadelphia, where Judge Brody works, demanding equal treatment for Black players in the settlement.

 Finalized in 2017, the settlement brought an end to thousands of lawsuits filed against the NFL across the country, accusing the league of concealing what it knew about the relationship between hits to the head and brain disease.
-The settlement created an uncapped fund for payouts totaling as much as $5 million for former players diagnosed with dementia, Parkinson’s, ALS, and other brain diseased linked to repeated head hits.
+The settlement created an uncapped fund for payouts totaling as much as $5 million for former players diagnosed with dementia, Parkinson’s, ALS, and other brain diseases linked to repeated head hits.